 Tip #2 Prevent dust as much as possible.

-Unfortunately, that’s not always easy to do, especially if it’s a garage, on a balcony, or someplace where environmental factors may come into play besides lint from clothing.
+Unfortunately, that’s not always easy to do where the laundry room is concerned — especially if it’s a garage, on a balcony, or someplace where environmental factors may come into play besides lint from clothing.

-Shaking things out outside before washing and brushing your pets regularly are also steps you can take.
+Shaking things out outside before washing and brushing your pets regularly are also a few steps you can take.

-Working your way from top to bottom, try to spend some time cleaning the actual room or area, such as any walls, fixtures, baseboards, trim, furniture, decor, or storage items.
+Try to spend some time cleaning the actual room or area, such as any walls, fixtures, baseboards, trim, furniture, decor, or storage items.

 You can clean around and on the outside of your washer and dryer units at this stage or earlier.